barrattc/NS3-4Gand5GPerformance/README.md

       ./waf --run 'scratch/HTTPRandomWalk --simTime=500' //This will run the file for 500 seconds instead of the default time set in the file.

 ## Authors
-- Charlie Barratt, Computing (BSc) student at University of Portsmouth
+- Charlie Barratt (UP813654), Computing (BSc) student at University of Portsmouth